-Copper deficiency myeloneuropathy is rare but increasingly recognised as a cause of neurological impairment, presenting similarly to subacute combined degeneration of the cord secondary to B12 deficiency.
+Copper deficiency myeloneuropathy is rare but increasingly recognised as a cause of neurological impairment, presenting similarly to subacute combined degeneration of the cord secondary to vitamin B12 deficiency.

 Patients typically present with a proprioceptive loss, due to dorsal column involvement, which manifests as a sensory ataxia 1.

 Copper deficiency is not common and may be present in a few clinical circumstances:

 - zinc toxicity: there is a competitive gastrointestinal absorption between copper and zinc

 The serum copper and caeruloplasmin levels are low.